 Other radioisotopes that are produced at the FRM II, are holmium-166 and terbium-161.
 They are mainly used for cancer therapy, sometimes for imaging.

 The most important and most commonly used isotope in nuclear medicine is Technetium-99m.
 It has a very wide application range for diagnostic purposes and usually arises as a fission bi-product of the irradiation of uranium.
-Molybdenum-99 is to be produced in large quantities at the FRM II from 2018/2019 on (see Mo-99).
+In the future, Molybdenum-99 is to be produced in large quantities at the FRM II (see Mo-99).

 The following facilities are available for the production of radioisotopes at the FRM II: